-Table 5.5 indicates that the model does not strictly adhere to the core area calibration criteria in both the AM and PM peak periods with only 60% of turn volumes in the AM and 48% of turn volumes in the PM meeting the criteria.
+Table 5.5 indicates that the model does not strictly adhere to the core area calibration criteria in both the AM and PM peak periods with only 48% of turn volumes in the AM peak and 44% of turn volumes in the PM peak meeting the criteria.
 However, it should be noted that SCATS detector volumes used for analysis provide many limitations including the miscount of vehicles and the inability to record multiple movements within shared lanes.

-Notwithstanding, the comparison of modelled and observed volumes for the core area illustrated in Figure 5.7 and Figure 5.8 indicates a very high level of correlation in both the AM and PM peaks with the slope and R2 value achieving more than adequate results further highlighting the suitability of the model turn volume calibration.
-The figures also indicate that within the core area, GEH targets are easily met with GEH < 5 achieved for 89% of cases in both the AM and PM peaks respectively (no cases with GEH greater than 10).
+Notwithstanding, the comparison of modelled and observed volumes for the core area illustrated in Figure 5.7 and Figure 5.8 indicates a very high level of correlation in both the AM and PM peaks with the slope and R^2 value achieving more than adequate results further highlighting the suitability of the model turn volume calibration.
+The figures also indicate that within the core area, GEH targets are easily met with GEH < 5 achieved for 93% of cases in both the AM peak and PM peak (no cases with GEH greater than 10).
 These core area results combined with the high level of network calibration achieved, suggests that an appropriate level of model calibration has been achieved in this model.